-With apertures of 1.4 or 1.8, the Viltrox lenses are, for example, absolutely ideal for taking portraits.
+With an aperture of 1.4 or 1.8, the Viltrox lenses are, for example, absolutely ideal for taking portraits.

 The fast and noiseless autofocus is not only particularly suitable for photos but also for video recordings and provides you with a sharp image of the subject.

-If you want to put the finishing touches to your motifs, you can also rely on the Viltrox lenses here.
+If you want to give your motifs the finishing touches, you can rely on the Viltrox lenses here too.
 Because with their different fixed focal lengths, they create an absolutely pretty bokeh.